Annabel Chong: Late pornography career and retirement

 Quek continued to work in the adult industry for a short while after the documentary came out, directing and starring in films as well as setting up a website.
-In 2000 she directed and performed in the gang bang film Pornomancer, her take on William Gibson's novel Neuromancer.
-After 2000 she largely stopped appearing in mainstream adult videos, concentrating instead on producing content for her website and appearing in a few BDSM videos.
-In 2003 she completely retired from porn, thanking her fans in a final message on her website that announced, "Annabel is dead and is now replaced full time by her Evil Doppelgänger, who is incredibly bored with the entire concept of Annabel and would prefer to do something different for a change."
+In 2000, she directed and performed in the gang bang film Pornomancer, her take on William Gibson's novel Neuromancer.
+After 2000, she largely stopped appearing in mainstream adult videos, concentrating instead on producing content for her website and appearing in a few BDSM videos.
+In 2003, she completely retired from porn, thanking her fans in a final message on her website that announced, "Annabel is dead and is now replaced full time by her Evil Doppelgänger, who is incredibly bored with the entire concept of Annabel and would prefer to do something different for a change."
 She stated that she intended to "begin her new life of peace and relative obscurity."
 She stopped discussing her former career in the adult industry after her retirement.
 In limited correspondence for the biographical play 251, she told the producers, "Do whatever you want with Annabel Chong because this person doesn't exist anymore."
-In 2011 Complex magazine ranked her at #41 in their list of "The Top 50 Hottest Asian Porn Stars of All Time".
+In 2011, Complex magazine ranked her at #41 in their list of "The Top 50 Hottest Asian Porn Stars of All Time".

-In 2000, while working in a strip club, she role-played as a student learning how to write computer codes, while her client would spank her whenever she made a mistake.
-After the role-play, she was inspired to learn how to write computer codes.
+In 2000, while working in a strip club, she role-played as a student learning how to write computer code, while her client would spank her whenever she made a mistake.
+After the role-play, she was inspired to learn how to write computer code.
 In 2001, she attained an associate degree in software engineering at Westwood College.
-After graduating, she worked as a freelance consultant until becoming a full-time engineer after retiring from porn. she works as a web developer in California.
+After graduating, she worked as a freelance consultant until becoming a full-time engineer after retiring from porn.
+She has also worked in California as a web developer.
+In 2025, she announced on social media that she was moving back to Singapore to take care of her mother.